 By Patrick Soko

-THE Monkey Orange Crafts has advised Farmers to start cultivating Yam to avoid over-dependence on maize further stating that yam is a climate-resilient crop.
+THE Monkey Orange Crafts utilised the 93rd Agricultural Commercial Show to encourage Farmers to start cultivating Yam to avoid over-dependence on maize further stating that yam is a climate-resilient crop which would boost National Food security when given adequate attention.

-The Monkey Orange Crafts Organization Founder Micheal Mwandila has noted that growing organic yam can contribute to an increase in food security and incomes among the small-scale farmers as well as the creation of employment.
+The Monkey Orange Crafts Organization Founder Micheal Mwandila has noted that growing organic Yam can contribute to an increase in food security and income among the small-scale farmers as well as the creation of employment.

 “From one single plant of yam, a farmer can harvest about 25 kilograms that is the reason Monkey Orange Crafts Yam Project has invested in training farmers with interest in the growing of the crop,” he says.

-Mr Mwandila whose organization exhibited at the just 2019 agricultural and Commercial show which took place from the 31st July to 5th August, 2019 under the theme “Embracing Industrial Development” told 5fm news that It is high time Zambian smallholder farmers reduced dependence on maize and reintroduce growing indigenous crops such as Yam to help reduce poverty levels in the country and create employment.
+Mr Mwandila whose organization exhibited at the just ended 2019 agricultural and Commercial show which took place from the 31st July to 5th August, 2019 under the theme “Embracing Industrial Development” told 5FM News that It is high time Zambian smallholder farmers reduced dependence on maize and re-introduce the growing of indigenous crops such as Yam to help reduce poverty levels in the country and create employment.

 But this dependence on maize as a staple crop for the country has come with a lot of challenges in the recent past.